lilang-wu/p-joker/README.md

   pylzfse
   capstone=5.0.0 (https://github.com/aquynh/capstone/tree/next)

-  #### Note: please install the capstone in their next branch
+  #### Note: please install the capstone in their next branch, which can support PAC instructions set

 # Support platforms
   MacOS/Windows/Linux

 #
-if you have any questions, just open the issue!
+if you have any questions, contact me on Twitter (@Lilang_Wu)